cjmalloy/jasper/README.md

 electron wrapper.

 ## Knowledge Management
 Jasper is an open source knowledge management (KM) system.
-A KMS is similar to a Content Management System (CMS), but it does not store any content.
-Instead, a KMS stores links to content.
+A KM system is similar to a Content Management System (CMS), but it does not store any content.
+Instead, a KM stores links to content.
 This means that adding a KM to your internal tools is quick and easy.
 It will create an overlay database, which is a small and fast index of all your content sources.
 Extend functionality with custom plugins, or embed existing dashboard panels directly to create your central business intelligence dashboard.